Mostly Exploration-Free Algorithms for Contextual Bandits: Greedy-First Algorithm

 \subsection{Algorithm}

-Greedy-First algorithm receives as the input $\lambda_0$ and $t_0$, and starts by taking greedy actions according to Greedy Bandit algorithm up to time $t_0$.
-After time $t_0$ in each iteration it checks whether the minimum eigenvalue of sample covariance matrices of all $K$ arms are greater than or equal to $\lambda_0 t / 4$.
-If this condition is satisfied, it means that we have covariates for each arms that are diverse enough to guarantee that our greedy estimates converge with a high probability.
-On the other hand, if this condition is not met, the algorithm switches to OLS bandit algorithm---for more details we refer the reader to page $29$ and $30$ of \cite{BAS15}---which is introduced by \cite{golden} for two arms and extended to the general setting by \cite{BAS15}.
-Note that, once the algorithm switches from Greedy Bandit to OLS Bandit, it keeps taking actions according to OLS Bandit and it does not switch any longer.
+The Greedy-First algorithm has two inputs $\constlamgf$ and $\constswgf$.
+It starts by following the greedy algorithm up to time $\constswgf$, after which it iteratively checks whether all the arm parameter estimates are converging to their true values at a suitable rate.
+A sufficient statistic for checking this is simply the minimum eigenvalue of the sample covariance matrix of each arm; if this value is above the threshold of $\constlamgf t / 4$, then greedy estimates are converging with high probability.
+On the other hand, if this condition is not met, the algorithm switches to a standard bandit algorithm with forced exploration.
+We choose the OLS Bandit algorithm (introduced by \cite{golden} for two arms and extended to the general setting by \cite{BAS15}), provided in Appendix \ref{sec:gf-proofs}.

-In practice, $\lambda_0$ may be an unknown constant.
-Thus, we suggest the following heuristic routine to estimate this parameter.
-Intuitively, the decision-maker can specify $t_0$ time steps to collect data greedily; then, the parameter $\lambda_0$ can be estimated using the observed data.
-If $\lambda_0 = 0$, this suggests that one of the arms may not be receiving sufficient samples and thus, Greedy-First will switch to OLS Bandit immediately.
-Note that if $t_0$ is small, then this technique might incorrectly switch to OLS Bandit even when a greedy algorithm may converge; thus, choosing $t_0 \gg Kd$ is advisable.
-Note that the regret guarantees for Greedy-First are always valid, but the reason for estimating $\lambda_0$ is that, if it is a very large number compared to the true value coming from distribution $P_X$, Greedy-First might wrongfully switch even when Greedy itself converges.
-On the other hand, if $\lambda_0$ is small Greedy-First may switch late that leads to a larger regret.